 Boom.
 Game face on.
 Don’t give away your tell, and always keep your opponent guessing.

 In general, dating and love is a game.
 I often joke to my friends who ask for my dating advice that it’s a game, and whoever appears to care less, wins.
 However, there is such a thing as appearing to care too little.
 No one wants to be led on.
+I want you to read on because we are going to get into the 4 most common things that might be going on with your ex girlfriend if you think she is leading you on.

 When interacting with an ex, things can be complicated.
 You can’t be sure of their motivations, or what is on their mind.